bennadel/StatsDGateway.cfc/README.md

 * name - Required.
 I am the name of the service whose status being reported.
 * status - Required.
 I am the status of the given service.
 Possible values:
-  * "ok"
+  * "ok" - `DogStatsDClient.STATUS.OK`
-  * "warning"
+  * "warning" - `DogStatsDClient.STATUS.WARNING`
-  * "critical"
+  * "critical" - `DogStatsDClient.STATUS.CRITICAL`
-  * "unknown"
+  * "unknown" - `DogStatsDClient.STATUS.UNKNOWN`
-* timestamp - I am the UTC secodns of the service check (default is now).
+* timestamp - I am the UTC seconds of the service check (default is now).
 * hostname - I am the hostname of the service check.
 * tags - I am the collection of tags associated with the service check.
 * message - I am a message to associate with the service check.